Kometa-Team/Kometa/docs/config/files_paths.md

       - repo: People
 ```
 This is assuming the `custom_repo` setting is `https://github.com/meisnate12/Plex-Meta-Manager-Configs/tree/master/meisnate12`
 Note that as with `- git:` you enter the bits of the items path relative to repo [`meisnate12/People`] and you don't need the `.yml` extension.
+Note that as with `- git:` you enter the bits of the items path relative to repo [`meisnate12/People`] and you don't need the `.yml` extension.
 ```
       - pmm: oscars